blbruegg/TOCC/README.md

 # The Other Cryptonight Coin

-Copyright (c) 2018-Present The Other Cryptonight Coin Copyright (c) 2017-2018 Haven Protocol
+Copyright (c) 2018-Present The Other Cryptonight Coin (TOCC).
+Copyright (c) 2017-2018 Haven Protocol.
 Copyright (c) 2014-2017 The Monero Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.